neuropsychology/NeuroKit/docs/tutorials/learnpython.rst

     vector_of_bools = myvector <= 2  # <= means inferior OR equal
     print(vector_of_bools)

-This returns a vector of the same length but filled with `True` (if the condition is respected) or `False` otherwise.
+This returns a vector of the same length but filled with :code:`True` (if the condition is respected) or :code:`False` otherwise.
 And this new vector can be used as a **mask** to index and subset the original vector.
 For instance, we can select all the elements of the array that fulfills this condition:

 .. code-block:: python